UMEcolGenetics/PawPawPulation-Genetics/README.md

 ## Introduction

-This repository contains general examples of commonly used ecological genetic methods; a meta-methods repository of sorts.
+This repository contains general examples of commonly used ecological genetic methods, a meta-methods-review repository of sorts.
 Workflows and softwares commonly used in ecological genetics research are demonstrated here.
 The purpose in designing this directory was to establish a one-stop-shop for anyone looking to familiarize themselves with ecological genetic methods.

 A microsatellite dataset considering influences of dispersal of the North American native *Asimina triloba* is used in each method demonstration[^fn].